tomcam/mb/website/docs/site-file.md

 [[[Authors]]](#author): The document creators and maintainers
 [Branding](#branding): the site's full name
 [[Company]](#company): Your Organization name and logo
+[DefaultTheme](#defaulttheme): Theme used by all pages of the site unless specified otherwise in the page's [front matter](front-matter.html)
+[DefaultSidebar](#defaultsidebar): Sidebar setting used by all pages of the site unless specified otherwise in the page's [front matter](front-matter.html)
 [ExcludeExtensions](#exclude-extensions): Prevent types of files from being copied to the publish directory

+## DefaultTheme
+Theme used by all pages of the site unless specified otherwise in the page's [front matter](front-matter.html#theme)

+## DefaultSidebar

+Sidebar setting used by all pages of the site unless specified otherwise in the page's [front matter](front-matter.html#sidebar)

 [[Social] section: Social media URLs](#social)